 Graduating and psychology careers

 With or without the struggles of a pandemic, building a career from the bottom is, of course, no small thing.
-It can be very daunting, especially as it is a new experience for those recently graduated.
-Experiencing this part of life for the first time, coupled with initial rejection can be disappointing and a bit deflating.
-As a result, negative thoughts, feelings and general deterioration in mental health are a common occurrence, particularly in relation to our self-worth.
+It can be very daunting, especially when it is a completely new experience!

 Impact on mental health

 As a career (for most) is a massive part of life, it is not surprising how much career-related triumphs and short-comings can have an impact on our mental health and wellbeing.
-Postgrads finding it hard to bag a job may experience this, especially with regards to their self-esteem.
+Postgraduates finding it hard to bag a job may experience this, especially with regards to their self-esteem.
 Such difficulties may trigger individuals to question their self-worth and their achievements.
-This can then act as a magnet for other negative, self-deprecating thoughts.
-For example, thoughts like ‘I am useless’ , ‘I am unemployable’ or ‘I will never get a job’ may begin to surface, which can be very hurtful and damaging.
+This can then act as a magnet for other negative, self-deprecating thoughts, such as those below.

 How do we look after our mental health whilst job hunting for a psychology career?